 But along with reducing menopause symptoms, milk thistle is important because it improves bone health.
 It prevents bone loss and even affects bone growth, speeding up healing after a fracture.
 It also lowers cholesterol.
 LDL cholesterol and triglycerides naturally increase during this of life time and can increase risk for heart disease.

-When you should think twice about milk thistle
+When you should think twice about milk thistle for hormones

 Like all supplements, it’s important to check with your healthcare provider before taking milk thistle.
 Especially for those with certain conditions, milk thistle shouldn’t be taken at all or close monitoring may be needed.